Part of the Supervisor Safety Certificate, and the Advanced Safety Certificate

 Attend this course and earn .65 CEUs from the Wisconsin Safety Council.

-Registration confirmations will be mailed.
+Registration confirmations will be emailed.
 Pre-registration is required.

 Membership – Join our network of committed organizations today!